archatiro/Damped-Simple-Harmonic-Motion-Code/README.md

 # Damped-Simple-Harmonic-Motion-Code
-FORTRAN Code plotting the points of simple harmonic motion with damping
+FORTRAN Code plotting the points of simple harmonic motion with Damping Included!